xc1427/vimicieux/README.md

 ## About Plugins and Plugin Manager

 Personally I use TPope's Pathogen.
 It is an non-intrusive tool and easy to use.
-Here is the Quick Introduction on [how to config](<https://github.com/tpope/vim-pathogen#installation>).
+Here is the quick introduction on [how to config](<https://github.com/tpope/vim-pathogen#installation>).

 This is the list of plugins I put in `~/.vim/bundle` :